-Hallmarks of quality CPF programs are clear policies and procedures for teaching CPF courses, course assessment and alignment, student support services, and evaluation that promotes continuous quality improvement.
-These traits distinguish CPFs from other credit-based college transition programs.
+Hallmarks of quality college provided faculty programs are clear policies and procedures for teaching college provided faculty courses, course assessment and alignment, student support services, and evaluation that promotes continuous quality improvement.
+These traits distinguish college provided faculty models from other credit-based college transition programs.
 The following topics are essential to understanding NACEP's approach to accreditation and include some commentary that affects multiple standards.